lv-abdullahatta/TaskNest/README.md

 ## TaskNest

-Welcome to **Tickr✔it**, your ultimate task management application designed to help you stay organized and productive.
-Whether you're managing personal tasks or collaborating with a team, Tickr✔it offers a comprehensive set of features to streamline your workflow.
+Welcome to **TaskNest**, your ultimate task management application designed to help you stay organized and productive.
+Whether you're managing personal tasks or collaborating with a team, TaskNest offers a comprehensive set of features to streamline your workflow.

 ## Features